-Don’t forget that your loans to start accumulating interest immediately, so it’s smart to start paying them off as soon as you can, and as quickly as you can.
+Don’t forget that your loans start accumulating interest immediately, so it’s smart to start paying them off as soon as you can and as quickly as you can.

 This means that students who want to further their career and education have options to help them make it affordable.

-Even though student loans need to be repaid eventually, when used responsibly they can help thousands of students afford their tuition costs and get on the path to more education, and a bright future.
+Even though student loans need to be repaid eventually they can help thousands of students afford their tuition costs and get on the path to more education and a bright future.

 Pell Grants have been helping students afford higher education since 1972, when they were originally authorized as Basic Education Opportunity Grants (BEOG) or “Basic Grants.”
 The Pell Grant is need-based, not based on prior academic achievement as is often the case with scholarships or other private grants.